Jin Long Si Temple

-History of old Lorong How Sun Site
+History

 Jin Long Si Temple, originally known as Jin Long Miao, was constituted under a trust and established as a religious and charity mission in 1941, with funds and donations from philanthropic Chinese merchants.
 The temple started off as an attap hut on a land around Bartley donated by a grateful devotee.
 It was later rebuilt by Wan Guan Lin into a zinc-roof and wooden structure, while devotees had constructed a huge statue of the Laughing Buddha out of saw dust, a pagoda and also a pavilion with the life-size figure of their patron deity, Nan Wu Wu Ji Sheng Mu.

 While the temple at Lorong How Sun was basically a Chinese Mahayana Buddhist temple, its teachings was a fusion of the "san-jiao" (three religion) derived mainly from Buddhism, Taoism and Confucianism.
-The temple also had many unique Taoist deities like Nan Wu Wu Ji Sheng Mu and Pan Gu (盘古).
+The temple also had many Taoist deities like Nan Wu Wu Ji Sheng Mu and Pan Gu.
 Occupying an area of 1,840 square metres, the temple had approximately 4,000 regular worshippers and more than 300 registered members.